Politics Is Life Tom Peters

 I felt that politics at its best is a practical activity, not an ideology — a continual exercise of compassion, and grip, and competence, trying as best as you can to do a dozen small things for each problem in turn. | Rory Stewart Continue reading Politics at Its Best Is a Practical Activity Rory Stewart

-Oral Public Discourse Storytelling ** Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Narratives shape our understanding of the world and reinforce shared identities and values within a society.
-In contrast, the stories a culture tells about itself and … Continue reading Stories and Narratives The subtle differences between stories and narratives
+Narratives shape our understanding of the world and reinforce shared identities and values within a society.
+In contrast, a culture’s stories about itself and its history reveal what society finds meaningful and aims to pass on to future generations.
+Continue reading Stories and Narratives The subtle differences between stories and narratives

 Effective leadership is vital for driving positive change in a complex world.
 However, many view leadership as a position of authority rather than a practice accessible to all.
 We can create a more engaged and sustainable society by recognizing that anyone can develop leadership skills and influence others.
 Continue reading Leadership Is a Practice Not a Position of Authority Anyone can practice leadership